 Guess what I’m doing while writing this article?
 Sitting at my desk, of course!
 And while I’ve tried to combine my treadmill with my desk for a DIY standing desk, that didn’t work well for me.

-We already know how bad sitting all day is for us but do you know that taking just a few minutes a day to do some simple yoga poses can do your body a lot of service?
+We already know how bad sitting all day is for us but do you know that taking just a few minutes a day to do some simple yoga poses can do your body a lot of services?
 Easier said than done.
 Most people are sedentary and, for them, it’s hard to include exercise in the daily routine.

 So, how about some yoga for stress release during a break?
 The following route is easy, and all you need is a chair (if yours has wheels, just set them in the locked position).

-1. Sun Salutations
+1) Sun Salutations

 Yes, you can even a modified version of the Sun Salutation while sitting.